Getting Started with Chalk

 project, the .git

-directory will actually have some shell scripts
+directory will have some shell scripts

-added to it, and they did NOT get chalked.
+added to it, and they did not get chalked.

 That's because, by default, chalk